PrasanthK-2004/Learn-C-Programming/Bitwise Operators.md

 ---

-## 8. Upper to Lower and Lower to Upper
+## 8. Convert the characters Upper to Lower and Lower to Upper using bitwise operators.

 ```c
 #include <stdio.h>